aws-samples/aws-mainframe-modernization-carddemo/README.md

 ## Description
 Card Demo is a Mainframe application designed and developed to test and showcase AWS and partner technology for mainframe migration and modernization use-cases such as discovery, migration, modernization, performance test, augmentation, service enablement, service extraction, test creation, test harness, etc.

-Note that the intent of this application is to provide mainframe coding scenarios to excercise analysis, transformation and migration tooling.
+Note that the intent of this application is to provide mainframe coding scenarios to exercise analysis, transformation and migration tooling.
 So, the coding style is not uniform across the application

 <br/>